Luca-Javier/Roulette-Hero/README.md

 - [ ] Bosses
 - [ ] Sound effects
 - [ ] Better assets
+- [ ] More item effects

 # Thanks

 Thanks for playing and reading this.
 I hope you enjoy it.

-This is my first own project of moderate scale and I'am happy to share it
+This is my first own project of moderate scale and I'am happy to share it :nerd_face: